dzavadindev/uart-over-rs485-protocol/README.md

 After those 3 hours I havent even gotten to the interesting part with the PC defining the blink rate of an LED, so I just decided to work on it for fun and to wrap my head around the things I got stuck on and try complete more of the assignment.

 I have completed the design and the code part, up to task 3.
-I started to think how I could realise the code for the 4th task, with a separate thread listening to the transfers and printing the notification to the console every time the debounced button is pressed, but I think I took long enough already, and I am not to comfortable with asynchronous Rust (or interrupts in embedded Rust, for that matter.
+I started to think how I could realise the code for the 4th task, with a separate thread listening to the transfers and printing the notification to the console every time the debounced button is pressed, but I think I took long enough already, and I am not yet comfortable with multithreaded Rust (or interrupts in embedded Rust, for that matter.
 That's why I decided to use `nb` crate after seeing that the HAL I am using also makes use of it).

 ## Protocol